 All full-time District employees are members of a risk pool of the State of California Public Employees' Retirement System, a cost-sharing multiple-employer defined benefits pension plan.
 The District's policy is to fund all pension costs accrued; such costs to be funded are determined annually as of July 1st by the System's actuary.
-However, the agreement with the Employee's Association sets the District's cost of funding pension costs at a floor of 13.25% and a cap of 25.1% of base wages.
 See Note 7 for a detailed explanation of the District's pension funding policy.